 01 Creating the Content Hub

-To get started, go to Settings > Smart tools > Content hub > Add library.
+To get started, go to Settings > AI > Content hub > Add library.

 Give the library a title.
-This will appear in the list of Content Hubs you create and will be used when selecting which Content Hub to use in the flow builder when creating the chatbot.
-For more information on creating the chatbot see Creating and editing Chatbots.
+This will appear in the list of Content hubs you create and will be used when selecting which Content hub to use in your Instructions.
+For more on Instructions, click here.

 • Existing knowledge base